RickyDharmesh/M1/README.md

 ## OUTPUT:
 ![alt text](<m1d5 (2).png>)
 ## RESULT:
-The program successfully takes three subject marks, calculates the total and percentage, and correctly determines the division based on predefined grading logic.
+The program successfully takes five subject marks, calculates the total and percentage, and correctly determines the division based on predefined grading logic.